mintgroen/ebusd_to_influxdb_tool/README.md

 ## How it works

-The process is divided into three main steps:
+The process is divided into two main steps:

-1.  **Generate a Schema:** The `json_schema_generator.py` script connects to one or more eBUS daemon URLs (defined in the config), fetches all available data points, and merges them to create a single schema file (`data/ebusd_data.json`).
-This schema defines which data points you want to monitor and how they should be structured.
+1.  **Generate a Schema & Fetch Raw Data:** The `json_schema_generator.py` script is the first step.
+It connects to one or more eBUS daemon URLs (defined in the config), fetches all available data points, and then does two things:
-2.  **Fetch Data:** The `ebus_http_request_to_json.py` script is a utility to fetch raw JSON data from one or more eBUS daemon URLs.
-For each URL, it saves the output to a corresponding `data/ebusd_xxxx.json` file, where `xxxx` is the main root key of the JSON response.
-This is useful for debugging and inspecting the data.
+    *   It saves the raw, unprocessed JSON response to a corresponding `data/ebusd_xxxx.json` file, where `xxxx` is the main root key of the response.
+This is useful for debugging.
+    *   It analyzes the data and merges the structures to create a single schema file (`data/ebusd_data.json`).
+This schema defines which data points you want to monitor.

-3.  **Push to InfluxDB:** The `request_json_output_to_influx.py` script is the main workhorse.
+2.  **Push to InfluxDB:** The `request_json_output_to_influx.py` script is the main workhorse.
 It fetches the latest data from all configured eBUS daemon URLs, filters and processes the data according to the generated schema, and writes the selected data points to your InfluxDB database.

 ## Files

-*   `ebus_http_request_to_json.py`: Fetches raw JSON data from the eBUS daemon(s).
-*   `json_schema_generator.py`: Generates a schema file from the eBUS data.
+*   `json_schema_generator.py`: Generates a schema file and saves raw fetched data.
 *   `request_json_output_to_influx.py`: Fetches, processes, and pushes data to InfluxDB.
 *   `data/config.json`: The main configuration file.
 This is where you define eBUS URLs and InfluxDB credentials. **This file is not in the repository and must be created by you.**
 *   `example data/config.json.example`: An example configuration file.
 You should copy this to `data/config.json` and edit it.